dev-muqaddas/CodingRebootJourney/README.md

-Sure!
-Here's the provided text in Markdown format:

----

 # CodingRebootJourney

 Welcome to **CodingRebootJourney**!
 This repository is dedicated to documenting my daily progress as I relearn and enhance my coding skills after a one-year break.
 The journey is all about reigniting my passion for coding, updating my knowledge, and preparing myself for new professional opportunities.